 Picture Frame Arch

-Situated on the north end of a large rock outcrop south of Moab called Prostitute Butte (who knows why), this arch is very attractive in its own right; but to stand behind it and see the beautiful valley in front of it framed by the nearly square opening makes you realize at least the arch has an ideal name, whether the butte does or not.
+Situated on the north end of a large rock outcrop south of Moab called Prostitute Butte (who knows why), this arch is very attractive in its own right; but to stand behind it and see the beautiful valley in front of it framed by the nearly square opening makes you realize the arch has an ideal name, whether the butte does or not.

 I just chanced upon this interesting window while

 exploring the area around the Pritchett Arch.
 It doesn't seem to have an